Filming and photography

 The Beatles Story's Press Office would like your visit to be successful.
 To ensure that all images, interviews etc. are successfully acquired and also that our visitors are catered for, please follow these simple guidelines.

-1. All filming, interviews and photography must be arranged directly through the Press Office, NOT with any other members of Beatles Story staff or other external body.
+1. All filming, interviews and photography must be arranged directly through the Press Office in advance of the filming date and the filming contract (see below) must be completed in advance of any filming, NOT with any other members of Beatles Story staff or other external body.
+This contract has been issued by our legal department and no other agreement can be signed.

-2. Please arrive on time - we have a very busy schedule of press visits and each visit must be accompanied by a Press Officer.
+2. Please arrive on time - we have a very busy schedule of press visits and each visit must be accompanied by our Press Officer.

 3. On arrival please check in at the Front Desk at the Main Entrance.